GoyalLab/Zonation_Analysis/README.md

 Output folder containing .csv files of the calculated dataset and reports of the analysis done (stats_tests).

 ### Instructions
-1. Open eucdist.R and statstest.R
+1. Open statstesteucdist.R, statszonationgene.R and statsfunc.R
 2. Modify the directory to match where the combined_etawithzones.csv file  and seurat_objects folder are located (extrDatadir) and where you would like the output subfolders of .csv files to be located (extrDataDir).
 If you have multiple subfolders, specify those as well.
 3. Execute code cells that will source the function scripts as it will install and load all the packages needed.
 4. Run the eucdist.R before running the statstest.R as outputs from eucdist.R will be inputs for statstest.R.